BenAmpel/DS-ISR-Methodological-Tools/README.md

   - [Learning from Textual Data in Database Systems](https://dl.acm.org/doi/abs/10.1145/3340531.3412056), 2020 - An optimized algorithm for creating enhanced word embeddings.
 [Code](https://github.com/guenthermi/postgres-retrofit)

 ---
+### Knowledge Distillation
+- **Papers with code:**
+  - [Big Self-Supervised Models are Strong Semi-Supervised Learners](https://arxiv.org/pdf/2006.10029.pdf), 2021 - The proposed semi-supervised learning algorithm can be summarized in three steps: unsupervised pretraining of a big ResNet model using SimCLRv2, supervised fine-tuning on a few labeled examples, and distillation with unlabeled examples for refining and transferring the task-specific knowledge.
+[Code](https://github.com/google-research/simclr)
+---
 ## Data Generation
 *Papers and Repositories For Image, Textual, and Other Generation Tasks.*